KaroliShp/Quantumformatics/README.md

 ## Dirac (bra-ket) notation

-Dirac notation is a convenient notation to represent linear algebra concepts, such as row and column vectors, matrices and linear algebra operations, in a human readable format for quick computation by hand.
+Dirac notation is a convenient notation used to represent linear algebra operations in a human readable format for quick computation by hand.
 The purpose of Dirac notation in this repository is to increase readability and usability of the package for the users.
 You can describe and read quantum states/gates/etc. in terms of kets and bras, which on computer is way simpler than trying to read and input multidimensional arrays.

 ### Example